open-mmlab/mmselfsup/docs/en/advanced_guides/datasets.md

 `MMCV` already provides some useful transforms, covering most of scenarios.
 But every `MM-repo` defines their own transforms, following the [User Guide](https://github.com/open-mmlab/mmcv/blob/dev-2.x/docs/zh_cn/understand_mmcv/data_transform.md) in `MMCV`.
-Concretely, every customized dataset: i) inherits [BaseTransform](https://github.com/open-mmlab/mmcv/blob/19a024155a0b710568c2faeae07dead2a5550392/mmcv/transforms/base.py#L6), ii) overwrite the `transform` functiond implement your key logic in it.
+Concretely, every customized dataset: i) inherits [BaseTransform](https://github.com/open-mmlab/mmcv/blob/19a024155a0b710568c2faeae07dead2a5550392/mmcv/transforms/base.py#L6), ii) overwrite the `transform` function and implement your key logic in it.
 In MMSelfSup, we implement these `transforms` below:

 |                                                      class                                                      |
 | :-------------------------------------------------------------------------------------------------------------: |